dashpay/docs/docs/user/wallets/dashcore/installation-linux.rst

   wget https://media.dash.org/wp-content/uploads/dash-d-rounded-square-250.png
   xdg-icon-resource install --size 256 dash-d-rounded-square-250.png dash-icon

+.. _dashcore-wallet-create:

 Creating your Dash Wallet
 -------------------------

-Beginning with Dash Core 19.0, a wallet will not be created for you by default.
+.. versionchanged:: v20.1.0

+   HD wallets are now created by default.

-You will get this prompt in the Overview tab.
+If no wallet files are loaded, you will get this prompt in the Overview tab.
 To create a wallet, click the **Create a new wallet** button or click **File** -> **Create Wallet**.
-Non-HD wallets are created by default.
-See the :hoverxref:`advanced topics section
-<dashcore-hd>` for information about HD wallets.
+HD wallets are created by default.
+See the :hoverxref:`advanced topics section <dashcore-hd>` for information about HD wallets.

 .. figure:: img/linux/dash-create-wallet-prompt.png
    :height: 350px